D3Former: Debiased Dual Distilled Transformer for Incremental Learning: Experiments

 \section{Experiments}

-We analyze the performance of \Ours on large scale datasets such as ImageNet subset-100, ImageNet1K and small scale datasets such as MNIST which has small $28 \times 28$ pixel grayscale images of handwritten single digits between 0 and 9, SVHN which is a house numbers digit dataset with $32 \times 32$ images of 10 classes and CIFAR-100 which has $32 \times 32$ images with 100 classes.
-We follow a setting where we initially train the model for half the number of classes and then incrementally add 2, 5 and 10 classes in each task.
+We analyze the performance of \Ours on large scale datasets such as ImageNet-1K\cite{ILSVRC15}, ImageNet Subset-100 and small scale datasets like MNIST\cite{mnist}, SVHN\cite{svhn} and CIFAR-100\cite{CIFAR-100}.
+MNIST contains $28 \times 28$ pixel grayscale images of handwritten single digits between 0 and 9, SVHN is a house numbers digit dataset with $32 \times 32$ images of 10 classes and CIFAR-100 has $32 \times 32$ images with 100 classes.
+We follow a setting where we initially train the model for \emph{half the number of classes}\cite{icarl, lucir, pod} \emph{and then incrementally add 2, 5 and 10 classes in each task} for ImageNet and CIFAR-100 experiments.
 A strict memory budget is considered where only 20 exemplars per class are stored.
-Specifically for MNIST and SVHN datasets, we always add 2 classes per task with a fixed exemplar memory of 4.4k as followed in \cite{rps}.
+For MNIST and SVHN experiments, we always add 2 classes per task with a fixed exemplar memory of 4.4k as followed in \cite{rps}.